 3] Support.
 Here, the board generates internal and external support for the company (or removes it and installs a new CEO).
 Distance from management gives the board objectivity and authority; its stamp of approval brings credibility and weight to major strategic shifts as well as subtle ones.

 As with the five definitions of strategy, boards can rank or combine these three roles to clarify their strategic involvement.
 A board cannot act in a purely supportive role unless it is convinced of what management is doing.
 And a board without strong supervisory requirements might prefer to co-create strategy instead.

 All boards must be prepared to adapt quickly to changes in context by rethinking their definition of strategy and their role.
 In a simple context, the board may support management's strategic plan while remaining distant and largely hands-off.
 But in complex or chaotic situations, a board's experience, judgment and willingness to make a dramatic intervention—even removing a CEO—are crucial.

-Determining a board's strategic responsibilities is a complex decision that can vary widely between companies and countries.
+Question time Determining a board's strategic responsibilities is a complex decision that can vary widely between companies and countries.
 But by asking themselves these three questions—about definition, context and role—boards can potentially transform themselves into a life-saving, competition-beating, opportunity-enhancing asset for their organization.

 Estelle Métayer is the founder and president of Competia, a consulting firm that advises boards and executives on strategic issues.
 She is also an independent director on the boards of two public companies and an adjunct professor at McGill University in Montreal.